Church of All Saints, Clifton: History

+The new nave and altar were consecrated on 1 July 1967.
+The same year, a stained glass window designed by Christopher Webb (another former partner of Blacking) was installed in the east window of the narthex; it was Webb's last window (Webb having died the previous year).

 Present day

 In 1978, the parish of All Saints Clifton was joined with that of St John's Clifton to form the Parish of All Saints with St. John Clifton.
 St John's Church was declared redundant in 1980.

 In March 2013, the parochial church council voted to rescind Resolutions A and B, and to rescind the petition for alternative episcopal oversight.
 With these actions, the parish signalled that it accepts the ordination of women.
 It remains within the Anglo-Catholic tradition of the Church of England.

 Archives

 Parish records for the Church of All Saints, Clifton are held at Bristol Archives (Ref.
 P.St ASC) (online catalogue) including baptism and marriage registers and plans of the remodelling from 1963.
 The archive also includes records of the incumbent, churchwardens, parochial church council, charities and choir school.